sschmeier/mdRefGen/README.md

     [2]: http://www.blahblahblah.com "This is it!"

-Find all those references and append a Biobliography to the document e.g.:
+Find all those references and append a bibliography to the document e.g.:

     There are several articles showing how to properly write a grant [[1],[2]].